cdelker/ziaplot/docs/start.rst

 Quick Example
 -------------

-Figures in Ziaplot are made from Series objects, which represent individual x-y data, added to Axes on which the Series are drawn.
+Figures in Ziaplot are made from Series objects, which represent sets of x-y data, added to Axes on which the Series are drawn.
 Here, an `XyPlot` axis is created, and a `Line` is added to it.

 .. jupyter-execute::